 College of Engineering was organized as a separate branch of the university, and Charles E. Ferris was named first dean.

-N. W. Dougherty appointed as professor of civil engineering.
+Nathan W. Dougherty appointed as professor of civil engineering.

-Co-op Education Program begun.
+Co-op Education Program began.

 Engineering Experiment Station organized.

 Ferris Hall completed.